 Each LED has a peak wavelength associated with it.
 This is where the intensity is the highest.
 On either side the intensity drops off rather quickly as in a Gaussian distribution following curve.
 This is different for each wavelength, but it is common for a lot of LEDs for the width of the peak at half max (FWHM – full width at half maximum is a common term for describing peak width) may be close to 10nm, but the highest intensity is centered on the peak wavelength.
 LEDs are typically referred to only as their peak wavelength, but their emission is actually wider.

 The peak wavelength for disinfection is actually 265nm.
 For many decades mercury lamp systems have been available for disinfection utilizing one of the emission peaks of mercury, 254nm.
 This wavelength is close enough to the absorption peak to be effective.
 Our systems utilize 275nm LEDs.
 Similar to mercury lamps, our wavelength is also off the peak absorption, but we can build very high power systems at this wavelength that makes them perform better than similar mercury lamp systems.
 With either the 254nm or the 275nm wavelengths precautions need to be taken to avoid skin and eye contact…think really bad sunburn.
-Our KeyPro KP100 instrument for example has a built in safety switch on the door to turn off the light if the door is opened.
 There have been studies surrounding 220nm wavelength.
 It can be used to disinfect, but it has the added benefit that it is safe for the skin and eyes.
 Unfortunately, as mentioned in the previous question, 220nm LEDs are simply not available.
 Our recommendation would be to use one of our 275nm high power systems and take the necessary precautions to avoid contact with the light.

 “Sterilize” has an exacting definition when talking the science of disinfection.
 We have all seen the various commercials touting “this” cleaner concoction kills 99% of all germs…or 99.9% of all bacteria, etc. There is a reason why marketers use these numbers.
 They are referring to log reduction rates.
 In the examples above, 99% reduction is 2 log reduction.
 99.9% is 3 log reduction.
 It is not hard to figure out, the number of 9’s you have gives you the log reduction rate for whatever you are using to disinfect be it chemical, heat, or UVC light.
 Back to sterilization.
 The basic definition for sterilization is reaching log 6 reduction, or 99.9999% reduction in organism (it’s more complicated than this, but for ease of answer we will leave it there).
 Suffice to say, that’s a high mark.
 Plus this number is specific to the organism you are testing, so the same lamp could reach 5 log reduction for one organism, but maybe only 2 log for another given the same dosage.
 Bottom line, with so much tied up in the scientific definition, we avoid using the term sterilization unless we have specifically tested and proven this fact.
 However, in the real world people use the terms sterilization, disinfection, deactivation, germicidal interchangeably.
 Does our system disinfect?
 ABSOLUTELY.